yennhi442002/SampleProjectCS4273/README.md

-# Sample for CS4273 class - final project
+# Document for CS4273 classes

 Participants: